 About Genitourinary Cancers

-Urothelial cancers encompass carcinomas of the bladder, ureter and renal pelvis at a ratio of 50:3:1, respectively.6 Urothelial carcinoma occurs mainly in older people, with 90 percent of patients aged 55 or older.6 Bladder cancer is the fourth most common cancer in men and accounts for about five percent of all new cases of cancer in the U.S. each year.7 In 2013, an estimated 587,426 people were living with bladder cancer in the U.S.8
+- Urothelial cancers encompass carcinomas of the bladder, ureter and renal pelvis at a ratio of 50:3:1, respectively.11 Bladder cancer occurs mainly in older people, with 90% of patients aged 55 or older.12 With an estimated 81,000 new cases expected to be diagnosed in 2022, bladder cancer accounts for about 4% of all new cases of cancer in the U.S. each year.12,13 It is the fourth most common cancer in men.2

 About Hepatocellular Carcinoma